Tfloow/Educative/Machine_learning/Chapter/Data_Analysis.md

 # 0   NaN  NaN  5.0  7.0
 # 1   NaN  NaN  6.0  8.0
 ```
 We can also *merge* DF together !
 Thank to `pd.merge(df1, df2)`.
 It merges two DataFrames using their **common column labels**.
-If 2 data differs, pandas will use the data from `df2` and add a column describing how alike the two data are thaks to `rbi` column.
+If 2 data differs, pandas will use the data from `df2` and add a column describing how alike the two data are thanks to `rbi` column.

 ### Indexing
 Now we will see how we retrieve data: